exa-labs/milvus-sdk-rust/README.md

 # Milvus Rust SDK
 Rust SDK for Milvus.

-**This is still in progress, but should be already to run in your production environemnt*
+**This is still in progress, but should be already to run in your production environemnt, we are actively looking for maintainers of this repo **

 ## Get Started
 Add the SDK into your project: